junxit/us-congress-bills-111/bill.md

     >       - **(ii)** records that are maintained by the Administrator concerning any failed attempt of an individual to pass a practical test required to obtain a certificate or type rating under part 61 of title 14, Code of Federal Regulations; and
     >       - **(iii)** summaries of legal enforcement actions resulting in a finding by the Administrator of a violation of this title or a regulation prescribed or order issued under this title that was not subsequently overturned.
     >     - **(B)** *Air carrier and other records* From any air carrier or other person (except a branch of the Armed Forces, the National Guard, or a reserve component of the Armed Forces) that has employed an individual as a pilot of a civil or public aircraft, or from the trustee in bankruptcy for such air carrier or person—
-    >       - **(i)** records pertaining to the individual that are maintained by the air carrier (other than records relating to flight time, duty time, or rest time) under regulations set forth in—
+    >       - **(i)** records pertaining to the individual that are maintained by the air carrier (other than records relating to flight time, duty time, or rest time), including records under regulations set forth in—
     >         - **(I)** section 121.683 of title 14, Code of Federal Regulations;
     >         - **(II)** paragraph (A) of section VI, appendix I, part 121 of such title;
     >         - **(III)** paragraph (A) of section IV, appendix J, part 121 of such title;